wernerb/hashiconf-hardening/slides.md

 !SLIDE
 # Automating this requirement..

-We want to base on the original RHEL AMI.
+We want to use the original RHEL AMI as our source.

 We do not want to reboot..